SofiaAfendra/react-redux-workshop/README.md

 │   ├── store/
 │   │   ├── rootReducer.js
 │   │   └── store.js
-│   │
 │   ├── utils/
 │   │   ├── calculateWinner.js
 │   │   └── ...
 │   ├── main.jsx
+│   └──config.js
 ├── package.json
 ├── README.md
 └── ...
 ```

-- src/ contains the source code for the project
+- _src/_ contains the source code for the project
-- src/components/ contains the React components used to build the game and the HOCs used to provide props to presentational components
+- _src/components/_ contains the React components used to build the game and the HOCs used to provide props to presentational components
-- src/config/ contains the configuration for the game such as the persistence key
-- src/libraries/persist-middleware/ contains the custom middleware implementation
+- _src/libraries/persist-middleware/_ contains the custom middleware implementation
-- src/libraries/with-model-props/ contains the HOC used to provide props to presentational components
+- _src/libraries/with-model-props/_ contains the HOC used to provide props to presentational components
-- src/models/game/ contains the redux slice, actions and selectors for the game
+- _src/models/game/_ contains the redux slice, actions and selectors for the game
-- src/store/ contains the configuration for the redux store and the root reducer
+- _src/store/_ contains the configuration for the redux store and the root reducer
-- src/utils/ contains utility functions used in the game
+- _src/utils/_ contains utility functions used in the game
+- _src/config.js_ contains the configuration for the game such as the persistence key
-- src/main.jsx is the entry point for the application.
+- _src/main.jsx_ is the entry point for the application.